Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 3 - Create a Hetzner instance with the added SSH Key on the Cloud Console

-• On left side menu of the project where you added the SSH Key in previous step select the Servers menu
+• On left side menu of the project where you added the SSH Key in the previous step, select the Servers menu item

 • Click on the Add Server button

-• Select a Location, an Ubuntu:20.04 Image, a Standard Local (NVMe SSD) Storage Type, an Instance Type and other desired configurations
+• Select a location, an operating system, a type, and other desired configurations

 • On the SSH Key field make sure you click the suggested SSH Key that you added on the previous step.
 The key field should get highlighted